jawherkh/Marketing-Agent/README.md

 - The code includes error handling for database operations and web scraping to ensure the program continues running even if an error occurs.

 ## Notes
-- Ensure you have a stable internet connection as the script involves web scraping and API calls.
+- Please ensure you have a stable internet connection as the script involves web scraping and API calls.
 - The database `marketing_agent.db` will be created in the same directory as the script if it does not exist.